scipy-conference/scipy_proceedings/papers/koningterry/koningterry.rst

 interpreter.
 In order to provide this functionality Python must be able to access the information in the running Hydra simulation.
-This is accomplished by wrapping the Hydra data structures, functions, and parameters using the Simplified Wrapper and  Interface Generator (SWIG).
+This is accomplished by wrapping the Hydra data structures, functions, and parameters using the SWIG.
 The embedded Python is extended by a module called hydra.
 The code created by SWIG includes a C++ file compiled into Hydra as a Python extension library and a Python interface file that is serialized and compiled into the Hydra code.

-The main reason for the hydra module is to allow users to access the Hydra state.
+The hydra Python module allows users to access and manipulate the Hydra state.
 Hydra has several types of integer and floating point arrays ranging from one to three dimensional.
 The multi dimensional arrays have an additional index to indicate the block.
-The block defines a portion of the mesh on which the zonal, nodal, edge, and face base information is defined.
+The block defines a portion of the mesh on which the zonal, nodal, edge, and face based information is defined.
 Meshes can consist of several blocks.
 These blocks are then decomposed into sub-blocks or domains depending on how many processors will be used in the simulation.
 Access to the multi-block parallel data structures is provided by structures wrapped by C++ interface objects and then wrapped in SWIG using numpy as the array object in Python.

+Users control the simulation by scheduling scheduling messages that conditionally execute based on cycle number, time or specific states.
+These messages can be redefined from Python to steer the simulation while it is running.
+In addition to the messages  there is a callback functionality that will run a user defined Python function  after every simulation cycle has completed.
+An arbitrary number of callable Python objects can registered in the code.

-Objects in the top level, ``__main__``, state are saved to a restart file.
+Objects in the top level, __main__, state are saved to a restart file.
 This restart file is a portable file object written through the silo library interface.
-The restart state is a binary string created through the pickle interface.
+The restart information is a binary string created through the pickle interface.
 The Python module used for the state saving functionality is the save state module by Oren Tirosh located at the ActiveState website [OT08]_.
 This module has been augmented with the addition of numpy support and None and Ellipsis Singleton object support.